latte-soft/luau-style-guide/README.md

 <hr>

 ## License
-`latte-soft/luau-style-guide` is protected by and licensed under the MIT License.
+Latte Luau Style-Guide (`latte-soft/luau-style-guide`) is protected by and licensed under the MIT License.
 See <LICENSE.txt> or <https://mit-license.org/> for more details and information.

 Luau Style Guide | Copyright (C) 2022 Latte Softworks <support@latte.to>